Saturday, July 20, 2024

 Following these steps created an added benefit: my Eagle folder has 20+ years of useful footprints and symbols, some I imported, others I modified and/or created, with a teeth gnashingly frustrating degree of difficulty

-Since the Eagle > Kicad import process brings over these custom devices I could further modify them, then save them to a custom Kicad library--steps to import footprint data into a custom Kicad library are here
+Since the Eagle > Kicad import process brings over these custom devices I could further modify them, then save them to my Kicad libraries--steps to import footprint data into a custom Kicad library are here; github of my Kicad Symbol and Footprint libraries are here and here.

 This meant: all my custom devices in Eagle could be preserved without too much difficulty.
 Whew!